MSc Integrated Product Design

 In today’s fast-changing global market, engineers need advanced knowledge and highly developed skills in how to create competitive and sustainable products, services and business models.
-The master's programme in Integrated Product Design focuses on processes and methods for strategic product development and innovation in order to create usable, competitive and sustainable products and services and also dare to look beyond “business as usual” to support the transformation needed in society.
+The master's programme in Integrated Product Design focuses on processes and methods for strategic product development and innovation to create usable, competitive and sustainable products, services and systems and also dare to look beyond “business as usual” to support the transformation needed in society.

 Integrated Product Design at KTH

 The master's programme in Integrated Product Design offers two specialisation tracks: Industrial Design Engineering and Innovation Management and Product Development.
-The programme comprises a mixture of mandatory courses, track-specific courses and elective courses offering students the opportunity to select courses that match their individual interests and career goals.
-During the programme, students will have contact with industry, and projects are often conducted in co-operation with a company or organisation, providing students with valuable experience from practice.
+The programme comprises a mixture of mandatory courses, track-specific courses and elective courses offering students the opportunity to select courses that match their interests and career goals.
+During the programme, students will have contact with industry, and projects are often conducted in co-operation with companies or organiations, providing students with valuable experience from practice.

-In the final degree project, students perform in-depth work on a problem from industry, society or academic research that is in line with the chosen specialisation.
-The degree project is supervised by an experienced researcher and can be performed in an industrial setting or in an academic environment.
+In the final degree project, students perform in-depth work on a problem from industry, society or academic research that is in line with selected specialisation.
+The degree project is supervised by an experienced researcher and can be performed in an industrial setting or an academic environment.

 The two-year programme (120 ECTS credits) is in English.
 Graduates are awarded a Master of Science degree.
-The programme is given mainly at the KTH Campus in Stockholm by KTH’s School of Industrial Engineering and Management.
+Activities within the programme are mainly held at the KTH Campus in Stockholm by KTH’s School of Industrial Engineering and Management.

 Industrial Design Engineering track

-The Industrial Design Engineering (IDE) track concentrates on the design, functionality and communicative aspects of a product in relation to user and market.
-You will study and work with both product design and service design.
+The Industrial Design Engineering (IDE) track focuses on design, functionality and communicative aspects of products in relation to users and markets.
+You will study and work with product design and service design as well as system design.
 You will improve your skills in product development, merging a mechanical engineering point of view with an industrial design point of view.
-The activities covered in the design process at IDE include user insights, ideation, concept screening, formgiving and visualisation, branding, prototyping, overall systems design, choice of materials, manufacturing and sustainable development.
+The activities covered in the design process include user insights, ideation, concept screening, form-giving and visualisation, branding, prototyping, overall systems design, choice of materials, manufacturing and sustainable development.

-In the development projects throughout the programme track, you will work in close collaboration with companies and organisations that have identified a potential in developing a new product or service, or improving an existing one.
-From an IDE perspective, these cases need to include some kind of user interaction and technical complexity in order to ensure that knowledge in both industrial design and mechanical engineering is required.
+In development projects throughout the programme track, you will work in close collaboration with companies and organisations that have identified a potential in developing a new product or service or improving an existing one.
+From an IDE perspective, these cases need to include various types of user interactions and technical complexities to ensure that knowledge in both industrial design and mechanical engineering is required.
 The result of our efforts should address user needs and be adapted to user behaviour.

 As IDE integrates the fields of industrial design and mechanical engineering, the teachers at IDE have a background in both or either of these fields.
 This also requires that the students applying have completed both industrial design courses and mechanical engineering courses in their bachelor’s degree.